tomatopeel/gtrans2/README.md

 # Description

 gtrans2.pl is an irssi script written in Perl to leverage the Google Translate v2 API.
-It r requires a legitimate Google Translate v2 API key which implements usage-based pricing.
+It requires a legitimate Google Translate v2 API key which implements usage-based pricing.
 For a free translator irssi script, please see https://github.com/thomasodot/btrans

 # Usage